-If you haven’t read or watched this all time classic, get yourself a copy (or I give you a free pass to watch Daniel Day Lewis in the 1996 film version).
-This is a play that when done right, fires you with passion.
-An electrifying story of honour, hysteria, truth, bigotry and deceit.
+If you haven’t read or watched this all time classic, get yourself a copy (or, I will give you a free pass to watch Daniel Day Lewis in the 1996 film version).
+This is a play that, when done right, fires you with passion.
+An electrifying story of honour, hysteria, truth, bigotry, and deceit.

 Side note: The Crucible was the winner of the 1953 Tony Award for Best Play.

-Honourable mention: ‘Death of Salesman’, another of Miller’s classics, could have easily made the list.
-It seems worlds away, but Miller’s genius is ever present.
+Honourable mention: ‘Death of Salesman’, another of Arthur Miller’s classics, could have easily made the list.
+It seems worlds away, but Miller’s genius is ever-present.